 As you get started, keep these things in mind:

 - These conversations should be fun.
 You are asking questions to gain an insider’s view of a major.
 This is a short discussion, not something that should intimidate you.

 - Start by asking your friends about their majors, and ask them for additional names of other people in their classes.
 It is good to get a variety of opinions so you can see many sides of the same story.

 - To prepare, draw up a list of potential contacts.
 These contacts can be personal friends, relatives, fellow students, as well as Tufts alumni.

 - The Tufts University Career Network on LinkedIn is a useful source of information.
-These advisors have actively expressed an interest in serving as a resource for Tufts students.
+As is The Herd, our flash mentoring database, where advisors have actively expressed an interest in serving as a resource for Tufts students.